pstupka/PhotoMosaic/README.md

 # PhotoMosaic
-This project is about creating phot mosaics based on various tiles applied.
+This project is about creating photo mosaics based on various tiles.